Zoe34/time-travel/README.md

 ## Credits
 Code Institute has provided the template for this project.
-The flowchart for this game was made using Lucidchart
+The flowchart for this game was made using Lucidchart Stackoverflow was used for guidance and help when creating this project.